 Various forward-looking statements are made in this Annual Report, which generally include the words "believe," "expect," "will," "anticipate" and similar expressions.
-Certain factors that may affect these forward-looking statements, including MFA's ability to achieve its goals and meet its objectives, are discussed on pages 4 to 21, pages 63 to 64 and page 66 of MFA's Annual Report on Form 10-K, which is a part hereof.
+Certain factors that may affect these forward-looking statements, including MFA's ability to achieve its goals and meet its objectives, are discussed on pages 4 to 20, page 66 and page 69 of MFA's Annual Report on Form 10-K, which is a part hereof.